Tutorial: Mini-Meta Delta

 Paired Data

 The tutorial up to this point has dealt with unpaired data.
-If your data is paired data, the process for loading, plotting and accessing the data is the same as for unpaired data, except the argument paired = "sequential" or paired = "baseline" and an appropriate id_col are passed during the load() step, as follows:
+If your data is paired data, the process for loading, plotting and accessing the data is the same as for unpaired data, except that you need to pass the argument paired = "sequential" or paired = "baseline" and an appropriate id_col during the load() step, as follows:

 paired.mean_diff <- load(df,